 You are entering temporarily as a flight crew employee

-How Do You Get a Form I-94 Travel Record?
+How Do You Get an I-94 Travel Record?

-Suppose you receive the form electronically as an air or sea traveler.
-In that case, you will likely receive printed instructions about accessing it.
+If you receive the form electronically as an air or sea traveler, you will likely receive printed instructions about how to access it.
 You can also easily view your record online or download and print out a copy through CBP’s official website.

 If you arrive by land, you will likely receive a paper version.
 It will be a small white card attached to a visitor’s passport.
 Make sure to give this paper I-94 to the officer when leaving the United States.
 This form will track your departure and show you did not overstay your visa.